network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-The purpose of the Responsiveness Test is, as quickly as possible, to simulate a representative traffic load as if real applications were doing sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions, and then end the test.
+The purpose of the Responsiveness Test is, as quickly as possible, to simulate a representative traffic load as if real applications were doing sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions.
 Because of this, using multiple simultaneous parallel connections allows the Responsiveness Test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity